Mingrui-Yu/Mingrui-Yu.github.io/about/index.md

 I'm currently an undergraduate student at the Faculty of Electronic and Information at Xi'an Jiaotong University.

-I will join the Department of Automation at Tsinghua University in 2020 fall to pursue the Ph.D. degree.
-My research interests will include robot localization and navigation.
+I will join the Department of Automation at Tsinghua University in 2020 fall to pursue the Ph.D. degree, under the supervision of [Prof. Xiang Li](https://sites.google.com/view/homepageoflixiang/home).
+My research interests will include robotic localization and navigation.

 ***
 ## Education